kvalle/schmansible/bloggpost/infrastructure-as-data.md

 [Puppet](https://puppetlabs.com/) allows you to put your data in [Hiera](http://docs.puppetlabs.com/hiera/latest/), which is a lookup mechanism that deals with the differences between your hosts and environments.

-Using Hiera you _still_ get to use the same data.
+To reuse our datastructure of users in Hiera, you would use something like the following.

 ```puppet
 $users = hiera('users')